Holter Monitoring Companies

 MidMark is a diversified medical company with product offering ranging from examination tables to Holter Monitoring products.
 MidMark as made their ‘mark’ in Holter Monitoring by providing an seamless EMR interface that other Holter companies have struggled to implement.

-Phillips is another industry giant that entered the Holter Monitoring space with the acquisition of Zymed.
-Phillips a serious player in Holter Monitoring industry catering more to the hospital segment than to private practice.
+Phillips is another industry giant that entered the Holter Monitoring space with the acquisition of Zymed and most recently BioTelemetry (CardioNet).
+Phillips has traditionally been serious player in Holter Monitoring industry catering more to the hospital segment but now becoming a common name in extended monitoring technology & services with the acquisition of BioTelemetry.

 Scottcare is a cardiac rehab telemetry company that entered the Holter Monitoring segment with the acquisition of Rozzin in New York.
 Scottcare has shifted focus as a company to ambulatory monitoring with the Rozzin Holter brand.